mhagander/pg_githooks/README.rst

 nolightweighttags
-	Enforce that there are no lightweight tags - only tags carrying a description are allowed.
+	Enforce that there are no lightweight tags - only tags carrying a description are allowed. nobranchcreate
+	Enforce that new branches cannot be created. nobranchdelete
+	Enforce that existing branches cannot be removed (by pushing a branch with the name :*branch*)

 git command wrapper script